 Dall’s Porpoise(Phocoenoides dalli)

-- maximum length of 2.2 metres
+- maximum length of 2.2 meters

 - body black, conspicuous white patch on lower flanks